-On May 23, 2013, the Company completed a non-brokered financing of \$3 million by way of issuance of a convertible debenture, which bears interest, payable quarterly, at a rate of 6% until November 23, 2015.
 On September 22, 2015, the Company signed an amendment to the debenture agreement with Sino-Canada whereby, on November 23, 2015, the Company made a partial repayment through the issuance of common shares of the Company.
-The partial repayment of the principle amount and the number of common shares issued was determined such that the repayment resulted in Sino-Canada holding, in the aggregate, 19.9% of the issued and outstanding common shares of the Company.
+The partial repayment of the principal amount and the number of common shares issued was determined such that the repayment resulted in Sino-Canada holding, in the aggregate, 19.9% of the issued and outstanding common shares of the Company.
 The conversion price and resulting reduction in the principal owing on the debenture was based on the volume weighted average trading price of the Company's common shares on the TSXV for the 20 days ending on November 20, 2015, which was \$0.1426.
-As such, a total of 6,835,000 shares were issued to Sino-Canada on November 23, 2015, thereby reducing the principle balance of the debenture by \$974,671 to \$2,025,329.
+As such, a total of 6,835,000 shares were issued to Sino-Canada on November 23, 2015, thereby reducing the principal balance of the debenture by \$974,671 to \$2,025,329.
 Further, pursuant to the amending agreement, the maturity date of the remaining principal amounts of the convertible debenture was extended to November 23, 2017, a 24 month extension from the original maturity date.